Why die for Danzig?

 "Why die for Danzig?"
-(Pourquoi mourir pour Dantzig ?) is a pro-appeasement anti-war French political slogan created on the eve of World War II, coined by politician Marcel Déat, a socialist leader who eventually became a fascist sympathizer and a collaborationist leader during the Nazi occupation of France.
+(Pourquoi mourir pour Dantzig ?) is a pro-appeasement anti-war French political slogan created on the eve of World War II, coined by Marcel Déat, a French journalist, politician, and leader of Neosocialism, the right-wing tendency of the SFIO, who eventually became a fascist sympathizer and a collaborationist leader during the Nazi occupation of France.

 Article

-The phrase originated in the title of the column (Mourir pour Dantzig ?) by the French Neo-Socialist journalist and politician Marcel Déat, published on 4 May, 1939 in the Parisian newspaper L'Œuvre.
+The phrase originated in the title of the column (Mourir pour Dantzig ?) by Déat, who published it on 4 May 1939 in the Parisian newspaper L'Œuvre.
 The article concerned one of the Nazi German ultimatums to the Second Polish Republic, regarding the demand to transfer control of the Free City of Danzig (now Gdańsk) to Germany.

 In the article, Déat argued in favor of appeasement.
-He asserted that France had no interest in defending Poland, and that German Chancellor Adolf Hitler would be satisfied after receiving the territory he (rightfully, according to Déat) demanded.
+He asserted that France had no interest in defending Poland, and that German Chancellor Adolf Hitler would be satisfied after receiving the territory he demanded, rightfully according to Déat.
 He accused the Poles of warmongering and dragging Europe into a war.
 Déat argued that Frenchmen should not be called to die paying for irresponsible Polish politicking, and expressed doubts about whether Poland would be able to fight for any significant amount of time.
-"To fight alongside our Polish friends for the common defense of our territories, of our property, of our liberties," wrote Déat, "this is a perspective that one can courageously envisage, if it should contribute to maintaining the peace.
+Déat wrote, "To fight alongside our Polish friends for the common defense of our territories, of our property, of our liberties, this is a perspective that one can courageously envisage, if it should contribute to maintaining the peace.
 But to die for Danzig, no!"
 (Mais mourir pour Dantzig, non!)